About me

 I obtained my BSc from the Technical University of Athens, Greece, and subsequently completed both MSc and DPhil degrees in Archaeological Science at the University of Oxford, U.K., between 2005 and 2011.

 From 2011 to 2017, I worked as postdoctoral researcher at Oxford on AHOB and PalaeoChron Projects.
-During this period, I was awarded the William Golding Junior Research Fellowship at Brasenose College, as well as a Junior Fellowship at Linacre College.
+During this period, I held the William Golding Junior Research Fellowship at Brasenose College, as well as a Junior Fellowship at Linacre College.

-In 2017, I transferred my research activities to Germany where I was a Group Leader at the Max Planck Institute for the Science of Human History, heading the ERC-funded FINDER project.
+Between 2017-2021, I was a Group Leader at the Max Planck Institute for the Science of Human History (now Max Planck Institute for Geoanthropology), where I headed the ERC-funded “FINDER” project.